OtagoPolytechnic/RPG-Backend/README.md

 - **Endpoint:** `/builds/create`
 - **Method:** GET
 - **Description:** Specifically designed for admin users, this endpoint facilitates the seeding of a foundational set of character builds.

-Embark on your RPG adventure with RPG-Backend, where registration, character creation, and build exploration await!